Easy Setup for New Python Users

 When you first try to generate a LilyPond score using SCAMP, SCAMP will search for LilyPond and post a message informing you that it (hopefully) found it.

-If you’re on a Mac, when you first try to generate notation using LilyPond, you will likely see a dialog come up saying that LilyPond cannot be opened because it’s from an unidentified developer (first image below).
-You have two options: reverse course and install lilypond via homebrew (brew install lilypond, similar to fluidsynth above), or go through an irritating sequence of steps to convince your computer that LilyPond is okay.
+When you first try to generate notation using LilyPond, you will likely see a dialog come up saying that LilyPond cannot be opened because it’s from an unidentified developer (first image below).
+You have two options to get past this:

-If you choose the latter, click “cancel”, and then open up your security and privacy settings (second image).
+Option 2 — click through the security dialogs.
+Click “cancel” on the first dialog, and then open up your security and privacy settings (second image).
 You should see an option to “allow” lilypond to run.
 Then, the next time you try to generate notation using LilyPond, you should get a different dialog with the option of opening it (third image).

 pic1c